 The pressures impacting the 2020 Waste Management budget are primarily related to net recycling sales revenue decrease of \$2.17 million.
 Revenues are not considered in the development of the MPI and will be supported by business cases for Council consideration.
 Further, the collection contract is an extraordinary expense with an estimated pressure of \$0.50 million.
 As such, the MPI may not be able to address the pressures facing the budget development.
-Staff will work to mitigate the budget pressures and be prepared to respond with business cases in the event increases are required in excess of the MPI.
+Staff will work to mitigate the budget pressures are required in excess of the MPI.